 (4) TSPs and/or DSPs shall change the assignment of a Load Profile ID based on a dispute outcome finding in favor of a CR.
 If required to change an assignment, TSPs and/or DSPs must correct the assignment in their system and the ERCOT Customer registration system within three Business Days.

-18.4.3 Validation of Load Profile Type and Weather Zone Assignments

-(1) In this Section validation shall mean performing checks to ensure correct assignment of Load Profile Types and Weather Zones to ESI IDs.

-18.4.3.1 Validation Process

-(1) Validation of Load Profile Type and Weather Zone assignments, at a minimum, will be performed as follows:

-(a) Initial Load Profile ID assignment for opt-in Entities;

-(b) When a change is made in the Load Profile Type or Weather Zone assignment;

-(c) One time per year for the Business Load Profiles; and

-(d) At least one time every three years for the Residential Load Profiles during the Load Profile validation process.

-(2) Details of the validation process will be specified in the Load Profiling Guide Section 11, Validation of Load Profile ID.

-(3) Any Market Participant may request temporary changes to the process for validating Load Profile IDs to address unusual circumstances.
-Such change requests shall be recommended by the appropriate TAC subcommittee and approved by TAC.
-Change requests as a result of an extreme event such as a hurricane or ice storm may be approved directly by TAC.
-Such requests, if approved by the TAC, shall be in effect only for the requested year.

 18.4.3.2 Correction Procedure

 (1) TSPs and/or DSPs are responsible for investigating each ESI ID identified by ERCOT or a Market Participant as having a potentially incorrect Load Profile ID assignment.
 Market Participants may dispute an assignment of a Load Profile ID as described in Load Profiling Guide Section 14, Load Profile ID Dispute Procedure.